Skip to main content

 Observe your dog closely during the transition.
 Signs of digestive problems such as diarrhoea or vomiting may require adjusting the food.
 A slower transition or introducing certain foods at a later stage can be helpful.
 Even after a successful switch to raw feeding, it is important to regularly review and adjust your dog's diet.
 Your dog's weight, health condition, and activity level can change, and the diet should be adjusted accordingly.

-A food switch is not only relevant for adult dogs but also for puppies.
+A food switch is relevant for adult dogs and for puppies.
 Especially during the growth phase, it is important to ensure a balanced diet that provides all the nutrients for healthy development.

 The reasons for a food switch can be varied: from the need to switch to age-appropriate food to health recommendations from the vet.
 Regardless of the reason, the transition should be done gently to avoid overwhelming the puppy's sensitive stomach.
 The switch from puppy to adult food is an important step in your dog's development.
 Puppy food is specially designed for the needs of a rapidly growing dog and contains more protein, calories, and essential nutrients.
 However, once your dog is fully grown, they need a diet that matches their new life stage.